 I became a psychotherapist at mid-life.
 Prior to the career change, I worked at various organizations within positions of leadership.
 I intimately understand the pressures of a 24/7 work world.
 I was passionate about training and development, helping young leaders find their voice, and being a mentor.

 As a therapist, I have an affinity for working with people experiencing anxiety or undue stress brought on by life transitions (career, relationships, grief).
-Personally and professionally, I have ties to the LGBTQ and adoptee communities.
+Personally and professionally, I’m part of the LGBTQ and adoptee communities.

 Logistics & Getting in Touch